 The Company has issued nonstatutory common stock options to consultants to purchase shares of common stock as a form of compensation for services provided to the Company.
 Such options vest over a service period ranging from immediately to four years.
-After January 1, 2006, all stock options to non-employee consultants have a four year vesting period and vest at a rate of 25% on the first anniversary date of the grant and ratably each month thereafter.
+After January 1, 2006 all stock options to non-employee consultants have a four year vesting period and vest at a rate of 25% on the first anniversary date of the grant and ratably each month thereafter.

 The fair value at the date of grant, which is subject to adjustment at each vesting date, was determined using the Black-Scholes model.
-There were no non-employee stock options granted during the twelve months ended December 31, 2010 and 2009.
+There were no non-employee stock options granted during 2011 and 2010.
 The values attributable to the non-vested portion of the non-employee stock options have been amortized over the service period on a graded vesting method and the vested portion of these stock options was remeasured at each vesting date.

 The Company accounts for the options granted to non-employees prior to their vesting date in accordance with ASC 505-50, Equity-Based Payments to Non-Employees.
 Because these options do not contain specific performance provisions, there is no measurement date of fair value until the options vest.
 Therefore, the fair value of the options granted and outstanding prior to their vesting date is remeasured each reporting period.
-Stock compensation expense with respect to unvested non-employee stock options totaled \$19,154, \$19,675 and \$1,681 for 2010, 2009 and 2008, respectively.
+Stock compensation expense with respect to unvested non-employee stock options totaled \$7,698, \$19,154 and \$19,675 for 2011, 2010 and 2009, respectively.

-Once these non-employee stock options have vested, the awards no longer fall within the scope of ASC 505-50.
-Because the stock options require settlement by the Company's delivery of registered shares and because the tax withholding provisions in the awards allow the stock options to be partially net-cash settled, these vested stock options are no longer eligible for equity classification and are, thus, accounted for as derivative liabilities under FASB ASC 815 ("Derivatives and Hedging") until the stock options are ultimately either exercised or forfeited.
+Once these non-employee stock option grants have fully vested, the awards no longer fall within the scope of ASC 505-50.
+Because the stock options require settlement by the Company's delivery of registered shares and because the tax withholding provisions in the awards allow the stock options to be partially net-cash settled, these vested stock options are no longer eligible for equity classification and are, thus, accounted for as derivative liabilities under FASB ASC 815 until the stock options are ultimately either exercised or forfeited.
 Accordingly, the vested non-employee stock options are classified as liabilities and remeasured at fair value through earnings at each reporting period.
-During the years ended December 31, 2010, 2009 and 2008, (\$164,959), (\$140,620) and \$522,992, respectively, of (expense) income was recorded as a result of the remeasurement of the fair value of these stock options.
-As of December 31, 2010 and 2009, respectively, fully vested stock options to acquire 41,049 and 52,359 shares of common stock held by non-employee consultants remained unexercised and a liability of \$268,478 and \$180,288 was included in accrued liabilities in the Condensed Consolidated Balance Sheets as of December 31, 2010 and 2009, respectively.
+During 2011, 2010 and 2009, \$22,649, (\$164,959) and (\$140,620), respectively, of income (expense) was recorded as a result of the remeasurement of the fair value of these stock options.
+As of December 31, 2011 and 2010, respectively, fully vested stock options to acquire 33,603 and 41,049 shares of common stock held by non-employee consultants remained unexercised and a liability of \$208,007 and \$268,478 was included in accrued liabilities in the Consolidated Balance Sheets as of December 31, 2011 and 2010, respectively.